ExpHP/ExpHP.github.io/_posts/2018-09-30-lockout-part-3.md

 ### The implementation

-The bolded terms in our constitution above are our vocabulary; the fundamental concepts our borrow checker is based on.
-The goal of the implementation is to precisely define these terms, and they are frequently modified as we attempt to discover whether or not our constitution is even sufficient.
+The bolded terms in our constitution above are our vocabulary, and the goal of the implementation is to define them.
+These rules are far more malleable, and we will frequently modify them in an attempt to discover whether our constitution can even *work.*

 When we last left off, our constitution seemed to be working pretty well!
 Almost all of our problems could be solved through small adjustments to the implementation.
 By the end, it looked like this: